Euro crisis, yuan sow discord as G20 gathers

 French President Nicolas Sarkozy and German Chancellor Angela Merkel have pledged to find a permanent solution before the Cannes summit to get the euro zone debt crisis under control, but a decision to delay by a week an EU leaders summit to approve a deal suggests a consensus remains elusive.

-While Germany is leaning toward a second round of losses for Greek bondholders, Paris is reticent.
+While Germany is leaning towards a second round of losses for Greek bondholders, Paris is reticent.

 Doubts remain on how to leverage the 440-billion-euro European Financial Stability Facility rescue fund, something Washington has pushed for, and the role it should play in providing perhaps 100 billion euros in fresh capital for the region's banks.